sinak/sinak.github.com/_posts/2016-02-01-bing-ads-optimization-program.md

 layout: post
 title: Bing Ads' "Optimization Program"
 category: posts
-tweet: Bing Ads' "Optimization Program" will spend your money for you:
+tweet: Bing Ads' "Optimization Program" will spend your money for you
 excerpt: Bing Ads' new "Optimization Program" is borderline fraud.
 ---